 Blue light from electronic books suppresses melatonin production.
 Melatonin deficiency makes it difficult to fall asleep, leaving you fatigued the following day.
 As a result, reading from a real book is suggested to help you relax and sleep better.

 It is said that if you go to bed and attempt to push yourself to sleep, your chances of success are much reduced.
 You might instead use paradoxical intention.
 Rather than pushing oneself to sleep, this method entails attempting to remain awake.

-It's based on the premise that pushing oneself to go asleep causes tension and worry, which prevents you from relaxing and sleeping.
-Although the evidence is conflicting, several studies have shown that persons who use this approach fall asleep quicker.
+It's based on the premise that pushing oneself to go to sleep causes tension and worry, which prevents you from relaxing and sleeping.
+Although the evidence is conflicting, several studies have shown that persons who use this approach fall asleep more quickly.

 I trust you enjoyed this article on the Best Solutions To Help You Rest Easy.
 Please stay tuned for more blog posts to come shortly.
 Take care!